 Texas Book Festival/UIL Fiction Writing Contest

-Winners will receive a cash prize: $250 for first place, $100 for second, and $50 for third.
-In addition, first place winners will be awarded a plaque, will have their stories published on the TBF website, and will be invited to participate on a panel during the Texas Book Festival weekend Oct.
-26-27.
-The Book Festival will provide accommodations for the first-place winners and their family for one night.
+Winners in each division will receive a cash prize: $250 for first place, $100 for second, and $50 for third.
+In addition, first place winners will be awarded a plaque, have their stories published on the Texas Book Festival website, and be invited to participate on a panel during the annual fall Festival in October.
+Accommodations for one night will be provided for the first-place winners and their family.

-Since 2001, the Texas Book Festival has partnered with UIL to host its annual fiction writing contest.
+Since 2001, the Texas Book Festival has partnered with UIL to host its annual Fiction Writing Contest.
 The mission of the Texas Book Festival is to celebrate authors and their contributions to the culture of literacy, ideas, and imagination.
-The writing contest serves to promote that culture to students across Texas and to educate them on the opportunities available to writers.
+The Contest serves to promote that culture to students across Texas and to educate them on the opportunities available to writers.

 For more information about the Fiction Writing Contest or to submit entries, please visit www.texasbookfestival.org/fiction-contest/

 About Texas Book Festival

 The Texas Book Festival is a nonprofit organization that celebrates authors and their contributions to the culture of literacy, ideas, and imagination.
 Founded in 1995 by Laura Bush and a group of volunteers, the annual Festival is held on the grounds of the Texas Capitol.
 The Festival features readings and discussions from more than 250 renowned Texas and national authors, entertaining and informing more than 40,000 adults and children alike.
 Thanks to the Festival’s 1,000 volunteers, the event remains free and open to the public.
 The TBF supports Texas public libraries and literacy through its Library Grants and Reading Rock Stars programs, and also hosts year-round events across the state.
 Texas Book Festival members receive invitations to exclusive author events, priority seating, the latest literary news, and more.
 Visit www.texasbookfestival.org for more information.